Afro–Trinidadians and Tobagonians: Politics

 Afro-Trinidadians have played a pivotal role in shaping the political landscape of Trinidad and Tobago.
-The People's National Movement (PNM), founded in 1956 by Eric Williams, the nation's first Prime Minister, has been historically supported by the Afro-Trinidadian community.
+The People's National Movement (PNM), was founded in 1956 by Eric Williams, the nation's first Prime Minister, the PNM has been historically supported by the Christian Afro-Trinidadian community In politics, the United National Congress (UNC), the predominantly Hindu Indo-Trinidadian-led party, has historically been the biggest opposition party to the PNM and during periods of political turmoil, ethnic tensions between Trinidad and Tobago’s two largest ethnic groups Indo-Trinidadians and Afro-Trinidadians have sometimes become more pronounced, while Trinidadians of mixed family ancestry have historically supported both major political parties.

 Williams' leadership was instrumental in steering the country towards independence in 1962.

 A significant moment in Afro-Trinidadian political activism was the Black Power Revolution of 1970.
 Led by figures such as Makandal Daaga, this movement sought to address racial inequalities and promote Black consciousness, drawing inspiration from global Black Power movements.
 The revolution led to widespread demonstrations and brought about social and political reforms.